minicli/docs/docs/index.md

 ## Requirements

+- PHP >= 8.0
+- `ext-readline` to obtain user input

+Apart from that, you'll need [Composer](https://getcomposer.org/) to install and use Minicli.

+### No Built-in Dependencies
 What does it mean to be dependency-free?
-It means that you can build a functional CLI PHP application without dozens of nested user-land dependencies.
-The basic `minicli/minicli` package has only **testing** dependencies (only installed when you clone Minicli for development), and a single system requirement:
+It means that you can build a functional CLI PHP application without dozens of nested unknown user-land dependencies.

-- PHP >= 8.0
+Minicli is committed to creating a safer software supply chain ecosystem, that's why we don't bring any chained dependencies with the base `minicli/minicli` package.
+You can always opt to bootstrap your application with the `minicli/application` template repository, and you are encouraged to [share and reuse Minicli commands](/sharing_commands), but we believe that it should be completely up to you which packages you want your application to depend on.

+The base `minicli/minicli` package has only **testing** dependencies; these are only installed when you clone Minicli for development.

 !!! note
-    Note: If you want to obtain user input via prompts, then the [`readline`](https://www.php.net/manual/en/function.readline.php) PHP extension is required as well.

-Apart from that, you'll need [Composer](https://getcomposer.org/) to install and use Minicli.
+    The [minicli/application](https://github.com/minicli/application) project template contains the skeleton of a more structured application including tests bootstrapped with [PestPHP](https://pestphp.com/) and a couple official Minicli commands such as the default [help command](https://github.com/minicli/command-help).
+    For a dependency-free experience, you must require `minicli/minicli` from an existing project, and you'll have the freedom to create your own app structure.

 ## Installation